AI reconstruction of European weather from the Euro-Atlantic regimes: Conclusions

 \section{Conclusions}

-This study presents and evaluates a lightweight \ac{AI}-based model for reconstructing seasonal anomalies of two-meter temperature and total precipitation in Europe using Euro-Atlantic \ac{WR} indices.
-The model demonstrates robust skill in capturing both spatial and temporal variability of temperature, with somewhat reduced performance for precipitation.
+This study presents and evaluates two lightweight \ac{AI} based models for reconstructing monthly anomalies of two-meter temperature and total precipitation in Europe using Euro-Atlantic \ac{WR} indices.
+The models demonstrate robust skill in capturing both spatial and temporal variability of temperature, with somewhat reduced performance for precipitation.
 Reconstruction skills are higher during winter, reflecting the stronger influence of large-scale circulation patterns on surface climate during this season.
-We test the model's performance by varying the number of \ac{WR} indices used as input.
-Despite the best skills being naturally reached by the models using seven \ac{WR}, four indices represent a reasonable trade-off between reconstruction accuracy and forecast feasibility.
-We further assess the model’s robustness to errors in the input \ac{WR} indices and identify a lower bound on their forecast accuracy necessary to outperform a state-of-the-art dynamical forecasting system, SEAS5.
-Specifically, to exceed SEAS5's skill, the indices of winter (DJF) and summer (JJA) must be predicted with a \ac{MARE} below approximately 80\%, corresponding to a \ac{MAE} of about 0.35.
-Finally, in a realistic forecasting setup where the \ac{WR} indices are derived from bias-corrected SEAS5 forecasts, the hybrid \ac{NWP}-\ac{AI} model achieves comparable or superior performance relative to SEAS5, particularly for winter temperature and summer precipitation.
+We test the performance of the models by varying the number of \ac{WR} indices used as input.
+Despite the models using seven \ac{WR} achieving the best skills, four indices represent a reasonable trade-off between reconstruction accuracy and forecast feasibility.
+We further assess the models' robustness to errors in the input \ac{WR} indices and identify a lower bound on their forecast accuracy necessary to outperform a state-of-the-art dynamical forecasting system, SEAS5.
+Specifically, to exceed SEAS5's skill, the indices of winter (DJF) and summer (JJA) must be predicted with an \ac{MARE} below approximately 80\%, corresponding to a \ac{MAE} of about 0.35 when the indices are normalized by the mean and standard deviation of the 1981 - 2011 climatology.
+Finally, in a realistic forecasting setup where the \ac{WR} indices are derived from bias-corrected SEAS5 forecasts, the hybrid \ac{NWP}-\ac{AI} models achieve comparable or superior performance relative to SEAS5, particularly for winter temperature and summer precipitation.
 These results highlight the potential of AI-driven approaches, grounded in dynamical predictors like \ac{WR} indices, to complement traditional numerical forecasting methods for improved long-range climate prediction.